ahsanul78/spreadsheet-converter/README.md

 # spreadsheet-converter

-This is a utility library for convering excel spreadsheets to CSV, JSON and XML.
-Created usinf Apache POI library.
+This is a utility library for converting excel spreadsheets to CSV, JSON and XML.
+Created using Apache POI library.

 ## Code Example